SeanKilleen/seankilleen.github.io/_posts/2019-10-23-avoid-these-blue-green-deployment-pitfalls.md

 Even better, the little stuff now gets done much faster.
 Since we're collaborating at the speed of our users, we can fix a problem or satisfy a request in an hour as long as the product owner is on board with it, saving a ton of time on prioritization, ticket write-ups, etc. It's even made collaboration a bit more fun -- it's empowering for the team and for users to fix a problem and then just watch it work in production.

 Things feel...better.

+## What do you think?

+Have you encountered any other pitfalls when attempting blue/green deployments?
+Are you on the other side and blissfully deploying all the time without a care in the world?